+In the above video, an Iraqi man living in Australia talk about his trip to Iran along with his family for a gastric sleeve surgery for his wife, who was suffering from morbid obesity.
 Ammar lives in Sydney, Australia but is originally from Baghdad, Iraq.
-He traveled to Iran, along with 5 members of his family, for a month-long stay in Iran on a pleasure, as well as medical trip.
-Ammar chose AriaMedTour to handle everything from A to Z for them.
+He traveled to Iran, along with 5 members of his family, for a month-long stay in Iran on a pleasure — as well as medical — trip.
+Ammar chose AriaMedTour to arrange for everything they needed in Iran.

 AriaMedTour booked a Tehran apartment for Ammar’s family.
 They preferred an apartment over a hotel because they were six and they would have needed to pay a lot of money for 2-3 rooms for ten days in Tehran.
 AriaMedTour offers budget apartments and hotels at the request of the tourists themselves, with varying costs.
 Ammar’s apartment was located in a Tehran neighborhood that was dominated by Arabic-speaking residents.
 This was a big advantage for Ammar and his family as they were able to easily communicate with people there, like the shopkeepers.